Linuxfabrik/lfops/roles/github_project_createrepo/README.md

 *Available since LFOps `3.0.0`.*

+## How the Role Behaves

+* The service runs as the unprivileged `github-project-createrepo` user and may only write to the repositories it maintains: every `relative_target_path` belongs to that user, while `github_project_createrepo__base_path` and the directories leading to the repositories belong to `root`.
+Nothing else served from `github_project_createrepo__base_path`, such as a repository signing key, can be changed by the service.
+* The web server needs no special access, it reads the repositories through the permissions for all users.
+* ACL entries that this role granted up to LFOps `v9.0.0` on `github_project_createrepo__base_path` for the service and the web server are removed.
+If no other ACL entries exist below it, the ACLs are removed entirely.

 ## Dependent Roles

 Any [LFOps playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/README.md) that installs this role runs these for you.
 Optional ones can be disabled via the playbook's skip variables.